Overall hospital quality star rating

 |N/A[2 view 2016 fact sheets- Opens in a new window]||983 (21.43%)|

-The methodology for calculating the overall hospital ratings was developed with input from stakeholders and members of the public.
+The methodology for calculating the overall hospital quality star rating was developed with input from stakeholders and members of the public.
 Learn more about the methodology. - Opens in a new window

 For general questions regarding the overall hospital rating, go to the QualityNet Question and Answer Tool - Opens in a new window.